+ What should I bring to my first appointment?

-Please bring the following items to your initial appointment:
+- Please make sure to bring the following items for your first appointment:

 - Your insurance card.

 - Cash, check, or credit card to pay for any copays or deductibles.

 - A copy of your previous mental health records.
 This includes any neuropsychological evaluations and evaluations for academic accommodations.